Listen to the Story

 Ola is ensuring the end-to-end operation is integrated into its in-house technologies and capabilities, including building battery packs, motors, vehicle computers, and software.
 To accomplish the same, Ola has been reaching out to the best-in-class partners globally.

 Ola’s commitment to invest 2400 cr to the Tamil Nadu government for setting up its first electric scooter factory in the state was in tandem with its partnership with German firm Siemens to build one of a kind and advanced manufacturing facility in the Krishnagiri district of Tamil Nadu.
-The 500 acres facility is also regarded as the world’s largest two-wheeler mega-factory, which women entirely run.
+The 500 acres facility is also regarded as the world’s largest two-wheeler mega-factory, which is entirely run by women.
 Ola has anchored on Siemens’ digital twin design and manufacturing solutions.
 The integrated solution will help Ola to validate products and production beforehand.

 Ola has also collaborated with Swedish automation giant ABB to build and supply robotic and automation solutions.
 These solutions will get deployed at its mega factory for the key processes and assembly lines.
 ABB-developed solutions will be deeply integrated with Ola’s in-house AI engine platform and tech stack.
 By leveraging ABB’s automation package with digital connectivity, Ola will ensure remote digital connectivity and monitoring of robots, which will remain instrumental in optimizing robot performance, productivity, and product quality.